Utah Jazz: 1990–1996: Working toward championship contention

 For the 1990–91 season, the Jazz made another move to improve the team by executing a three-way trade that brought shooting guard Jeff Malone to Utah from the Washington Bullets, while Eric Leckner and Bob Hansen were sent from Utah to the Sacramento Kings and Pervis Ellison going from Sacramento to Washington.

 The Jazz began the season 22–15 before going 27–8 in January and February, with new addition Jeff Malone averaging 18.6 points, giving them three strong scoring options (Karl Malone, Jeff Malone, and John Stockton – 64.8 of the team's 104 points per game).
 The Jazz finished 54–28, second in the division to San Antonio by a game, similar to their division finish the prior year.
 In the playoffs, they met the Phoenix Suns for the second year in a row.
-Game 1 was a blowout Utah win, in Phoenix, 129–90, which set the tone for the series, as Utah eliminated the Suns 3–1, earning a second-round matchup with the Portland Trail Blazers, the defending Western Conference champions.
+In Game 1 Utah won 129–90, which set the tone for the series, as Utah eliminated the Suns 3–1, earning a second-round matchup with the Portland Trail Blazers, the defending Western Conference champions.
 The Jazz played well, keeping close in most of the games, but lost the series 4–1 to a deeper and more experienced Trail Blazers team.

 The 1991–92 season proved to be the most successful in team history to that time.
 The Jazz moved to the Delta Center, a state-of-the-art arena that featured a seating capacity of 19,911.
 The new venue was a considerable improvement over the Salt Palace, which seated just over 12,000 and lacked luxury suites and retail space.
 Early in the year, a trade brought Tyrone Corbin, a tough defensive forward, from Minnesota in exchange for fan-favorite Thurl Bailey.

 The Jazz went 55–27 and won the Midwest Division championship for the first time since 1989.
 In the playoffs, the Jazz defeated the Los Angeles Clippers 3–2 in the first round, then beat the Seattle SuperSonics in the second round, 4–1, to advance to the Western Conference Finals for the first time, where they again faced and lost to Portland, this time 4–2.